uwinkler/kehrwoche/README.md

     kehrwoche

-To see help a help page:
+To get some kehrwoche help:

     kehrwoche --help